 - Scheduling Laboratory Testing

-Medical administrative assistant responsibilities may extend beyond administrative tasks, though.
-Many administrative medical assistants, particularly those who work in small clinics, also perform some of the duties of a clinical medical assistant.
+Medical administrative responsibilities may extend beyond administrative tasks, though.
+Many of these MAs, particularly those who work in small clinics, also perform some of the duties of a clinical medical assistant.
 More information can be found in a general medical assistant job description.

-Although some employers prefer to train their own medical administrative assistants, this practice is becoming rare.
-Employers these days prefer formally trained administrative medical assistants who have graduated from accredited medical assisting schools.
+Although some employers prefer to train their own administrative MAs, this practice is becoming rare.
+Employers increasingly prefer formally trained administrative medical assistants who have graduated from accredited medical assisting schools.
+Most administrative MAs pursue diploma programs, certificate programs, or associate’s degree programs.

-You can generally complete a diploma or a certificate program in administrative medical assisting within one year.
+Diploma and certificate programs can usually be completed within one year.
 An associate’s degree program can take up to two years, and involves slightly more advanced training.
-These programs focus on the job responsibilities of medical administrative assistants.
-Medical assisting courses include job-specific subjects such as:
+These career-focused programs include job-specific courses such as:

 - Office Procedures